How I Got Pregnant Naturally with PCOS in 2 Months

 Most people get annoyed when they hear this but there is something to be said for it.

 Stress does not help you get pregnant.
-So worrying about it every month is doing you more harm than good!!!
+Worrying about it every month is doing you more harm than good!!!

 Just enjoy the ride and have fun and when you get the line on the stick you will be overjoyed and surprised.